 The series is incredibly popular in the UK.
 It concentrates on the emotional stories of children and parents, rather than the nuts and bolts of the search.
 Some of the interviews are heartrending.
 The programme is sensitive to the emotional difficulties on all sides of the adoption triangle, no judgements are made about the past, the emphasis is on reunion where possible and emotional healing.

 Here is Helen Harrison’s story.
-Helen Harrison tried to find her child for years.
+Helen tried to find her child for years.
 In 1977, at the age of 16, she fell pregnant.
 She hid the condition for five months.
 When her father found out, he turned her out of the house.
-‘I can remember him just looking at me and saying, ‘Just get out, just get out…’ He didn’t want anything more to do with me, he just wanted me to go.’
-In the UK in the 1970s, local councils were obliged to provide housing for women in Helen’s situation, but Helen describes the flat she was given was ‘undesirable’ for raising a family.
+“I can remember him just looking at me and saying, ‘Just get out, just get out…’” In the UK in the 1970s, local councils were obliged to provide housing for women in Helen’s situation, but Helen describes the flat she was given was ‘undesirable’ for raising a family.

-She didn’t know what to do.
-Her father offered her a solution, asking her: ‘What sort of life are you going to offer to a child on your own?
-There are people out there who desperately want to love a baby.’
+Helen didn’t know what to do but her father offered a solution, asking her: “What sort of life are you going to offer to a child on your own?
+There are people out there who desperately want to love a baby.”
 So she agreed that when the child was born, it would be given up for adoption.
-‘I’m having this baby for someone else,’ she thought.
-‘It’s going to be so much better for him.’
-When the baby boy was born, she called him Anthony.
-‘It was the most heart-breaking thing to have to do.’
+“I’m having this baby for someone else,” she thought.
+“It’s going to be so much better for him.”
+When the baby boy was born, she called him Antony.
+“It was the most heart-breaking thing to have to do.”
 She wrote a letter to him then, at his birth, explaining that she gave him away in order for him to have a better life, and that she would always love him.

-She never received a reply from Anthony and had no idea if he had read her words.
-‘I don’t think he’s read the letter,’ she told the television programme.
+She didn’t receive a reply from Antony and had no idea if he had read her words.
+“I don’t think he’s read the letter,” she told the television programme.
 Why did Anthony not answer the letter – did he not receive it, did he not know he was adopted, or was the time not right?
 She writes a second letter for the Long Lost Family team to give to Anthony, should they find him.

-To read a fictional story involving adoption, read Ignoring Gravity first in the ‘Identity Detective’ series.
+To read a fictional story involving adoption, try Ignoring Gravity first in the ‘Identity Detective’ series.
 Rose Haldane is confident about her identity.
 She pulls the same face as her grandfather when she has to do something she doesn’t want to do, she knows her DNA is the same as his.
 Except it isn’t: because Rose is adopted and doesn’t know it.
 BUY THE BOOK